-This guide will teach you all you need to know about carrier oils, including how to use them, the best ones to choose from, and their many benefits!
+This guide will teach you all you need to know about carrier oils, including how to use them, the best ones, and their many benefits!

 What is a carrier oil?

-Most carrier oils naturally have very little aroma and may, on occasion, smell very slightly “oily”.
-This does not affect how they can be used on the skin as the slight aroma does not become noticeable.
-Other carrier oils have a more distinct aroma such as olive oil or avocado oil.
+Most carrier oils naturally have very little aroma and may occasionally smell very slightly “oily”.
+This does not affect how they can be used on the skin, as the slight aroma does not become noticeable.
+Other carrier oils, such as olive oil or avocado oil, have a more distinct aroma.
 It is important to be aware of this when using these carrier oils so that you do not cause unpleasant fragrance combinations when applying essential oils.

-The carrier oils themselves have beneficial properties that can be used to improve skin tone, reduce the appearance of large pores and promote the natural function of your skin cells.
+The carrier oils themselves have beneficial properties that may help improve skin tone, reduce the appearance of large pores and promote the natural function of your skin cells.
 They provide the skin with naturally occurring vitamins, minerals and antioxidants which protect the skin and keep it healthy.
-The fatty acids are more commonly known as Omega-9, Omega-6 and Omega-3 and they are well known as being excellent at improving your overall health as well as your skin.
+The fatty acids are more commonly known as Omega-9, Omega-6 and Omega-3 and are well known for being excellent at improving your overall health and your skin.

 Processing methods

 Many carrier oils are sold as “cold pressed“.
 This is where the nuts or seeds have had a slow pressing that does not generate much heat.
-This preserves more of the oil’s natural benefits compared to an oil that has been heated to a high temperature.
-With hazelnut oil and walnut oil, cold pressing will also retain more of that warm natural nutty aroma.
+This preserves more of the oil’s natural benefits than an oil heated to a high temperature.
+Cold pressing retains more of that warm, natural, nutty aroma with hazelnut and walnut oil.

 Macerated oils

 Carrier oils can also include ‘macerated oils’.
-These are oils that have had dried herbs macerated in them for a period of time and then strained.
-The vegetable oil used for maceration can vary but usually, it is stable oils that are selected such as sunflower or jojoba oils.
-Partly because the whole maceration process is quite lengthy and makes the infused oil more expensive to buy so you really want your macerated oil to have a good shelf life.
+These oils have had dried herbs macerated in them for a period of time and then strained.
+The vegetable oil used for maceration can vary, but usually, it is stable oils that are selected, such as sunflower or jojoba oils.
+Partly because the maceration process is lengthy and makes the infused oil more expensive to buy, you really want your macerated oil to have a good shelf life.
 Such oils are Calendula oil, Comfrey oil, Chickweed oil, Mullein Flower oil and St. John’s Wort oil.

 Avoid mineral oils

-As a side note, in some commercial products, you will often come across the term “mineral oil“.
+As a side note, you will often come across the term “mineral oil” in some commercial products.
 This is an oil that has been processed from an often unknown source.
 It could be from the petroleum industry, from stocks of vegetable oils that have gone rancid and also from fish guts.
 It will always be from the cheapest source.
-After it has been processed, bleached and deodorized, it is generically known as mineral oil…
+After it has been processed, bleached and deodorised, it is generically known as mineral oil…

-Most carrier oils used in natural cosmetics and aromatherapy will not be high-temperature treated.
-It is usually cooking oils that are extracted this way and that is why we also recommend not buying cooking oils for use on your skin.
+Most carrier oils in natural cosmetics and aromatherapy will not be treated at high temperatures.
+It is usually cooking oils that are extracted this way, so we recommend not buying them for use on your skin.

 What are some of the benefits of using carrier oils in aromatherapy?